oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ## Database

-Storage connections are managed in storage_server_connections table.
+Storage connections are managed today in storage_server_connections table.
+The edit action will update an existing record in this table.
+The connection id will remained unchanged, thus the references to the connection will remain correct and will not need a modification.

+For NFS/gluster/Posix/local connections a reference to a record in this table is made in storage_domain_static table --> column "storage" holds the connection id.

+For iSCSI, the reference to connection id is made via lun_storage_server_connection_map

 <Category:Feature>